Black-throated mango

 The black-throated mango (Anthracothorax nigricollis) is a species in subfamily Polytminae of the hummingbird family Trochilidae.
-It is found in Panama, in every mainland South American country except Chile, and on Trinidad and Tobago.
+It is found in Panama, in every mainland South American country except Chile, and in Trinidad and Tobago.

 Taxonomy and systematics

 The black-throated mango, like many hummingbirds, bounced among several genera before settling in its present Anthracothorax.
 As of early 2023, worldwide taxonomic systems assign two subspecies to it, the nominate A. n. nigricollis (Vieillot, 1817) and A. n. iridescens (Gould, 1861).
 Subspecies A. n. iridescens had previously been assigned to the green-breasted mango (A. prevostii).